sfwem/meshmap/README.md

 - **mysqli PHP extension**
 - **mysqlnd PHP extension**
 - **openssl PHP extension**
-(you may only need mysqlnd, it should be safe to enable both)
+(you may only need mysqlnd, it should be safe to enable both for now)
 (One or more of these extensions may need to be enabled in php.ini)
+(if you do not already have mysqlnd, you might need to install it, `apt-get install php[5 or 7]-mysqlnd`)
 - **MySQL/MariaDB**
 (Other database systems are up to you)
 - **An AREDN Mesh node available over the local network**